 - Write down the days you set to practice in your calendar or planner

 - Set an alarm on your phone for a reminder

 - Practice in little chunks of time - even 5-10 minutes here and there is great!

 - Practice at a calm, non-busy time when you and your child can focus

 - For little ones, provide motivating rewards after completion of practice

-If you are looking for ways to motivate your child to practice at home, here's some handy tips!
-This article provides some great ways to keep your child motivated and engaged during weekly practice:
+If you're looking for ways to motivate your child to practice at home, here are some handy tips!
+This article and video provide some great ways to keep your child motivated and engaged during weekly practice: